-With a keen interest in classical and modern piano music, 25 year old Japanese-Australian pianist Robbin Reza loved performing for the public from a very early age.
+With a keen interest in classical and modern piano music, 26 year old Japanese-Australian pianist Robbin Reza loved performing for the public from a very early age.
 Currently based in Cologne, Germany, Robbin began his studies at the age of 5 in Sydney with Sayano Ito.
 At the age of 11 Robbin made his solo recital debut with the invitation of Warren Thomson OAM, performing at the Art Gallery of NSW and the launch of the 9th Sydney International Piano Competition at the Seymour Centre, University of Sydney.

-During his studies in Sydney, Robbin was awarded numerous prizes in important competitions in Australia such as the Ku-Ring-Gai Philharmonic NSW Secondary Schools Concerto Competition (Senior Section) performing the first Australian concerto in the competition - Carl Vine's Piano Concerto, NSW Finalist in the 2013 ABC Symphony Australian Young Performers Awards, Semi-Finalist in the 2018 ABC Young Performers Awards, Winner of the Sydney Conservatorium Concerto Competition, with Scriabin's Piano Concerto and has been the championship winner of many competitions in NSW such as the Northern Beaches Eisteddfod, St. George Eisteddfod, Ryde Eisteddfod and the Shoalhaven Eisteddfod.
+During his studies in Sydney, Robbin was awarded numerous prizes in important competitions in Australia such as the Ku-Ring-Gai Philharmonic NSW Secondary Schools Concerto Competition (Senior Section) performing the first Australian concerto in the competition - Carl Vine's Piano Concerto, NSW Finalist in the 2013 ABC Symphony Australian Young Performers Awards, Semi-Finalist in the 2018 ABC Young Performers Awards, Winner of the Sydney Conservatorium Concerto Competition, with Scriabin's Piano Concerto and has been the winner of many competitions in NSW such as the Northern Beaches Eisteddfod, St. George Eisteddfod, Ryde Eisteddfod and the Shoalhaven Eisteddfod.
 Robbin was a prize winner in the 2018 Australia National Piano Award.
-He has also made live broadcasts and recordings with prominent radio stations in Australian such as ABC Classic FM and Fine Music FM, also WDR and Radio Ljubjiana in Europe.
-Robbin performs as a soloist and chamber musician in Australia, China and around Europe including Germany, Italy, France, Slovenia, Belgium, Switzerland, Austria, Poland and the UK.
+He has also made live broadcasts and recordings with prominent radio stations in Australian such as ABC Classic FM and Fine Music FM, also WDR and Radio Ljubljana in Europe.
+Robbin performed as a soloist and chamber musician in Australia, China, Hong Kong, and around Europe including Germany, Italy, France, Slovenia, Belgium, Switzerland, Austria, Poland and the UK.

 Apart from the piano, Robbin enjoys modifying his car, collecting perfume, gardening and travelling.